Hanabie.: 2023–present: Reborn Superstar!, international recognition, and major record deal

 Their second album Reborn Superstar! was released on July 26, 2023.
 It received positive critical reviews and peaked at number 26 on Billboard Japan's weekly album charts.
 The album's release coincided with their 8th anniversary national Japan tour.
 Shortly thereafter the band embarked on their first European tour in August which was followed by their first US tour in September.
 They opened for Limp Bizkit in November.
 In the following month they accompanied the British metalcore band While She Sleeps on their Asia tour, as an opening act.

 A new single "Otaku Lovely Densetsu" was released on January 13, 2024.
 In the same month they commenced on "Hajimete no Lovely Legend 2-man Japan Tour".
 The band's second European and North American tours were announced in February with Left to Suffer and Outline in Color as supporting acts.
-The tour would include appearances at Download Festival, Rock am Ring, Rock im Park, Grasspop Metal Meeting, Resurrection Fest, and Full Force.
+The tour would include appearances at Download Festival, Rock am Ring, Rock im Park, Resurrection Fest, and Full Force.
 In June the band announced their North American tour as an opening act for Jinjer, along with Born of Osiris.
 In the same month, "Oishii Survivor" was adopted as the theme song for Momentary Lily, with the song being specifically written by the band for the anime series.
 The band released the six-song EP Bucchigiri Tokyo in December 2024.
 "Oishii Survivor" was released as a single on March 12 and peaked at rank 31 on Oricon weekly single charts.
 "Spicy Queen" was released as a single on May 28, 2025.

+On January 28, 2026, the band released a new EP, Hot Topic.